 Professor Sir Simon Wessely was invited by the government to carry out an Independent Review of the Mental Health Act, which reported in 2018.
 The review found that profound ethnic inequalities exist within the mental health system, and concluded ‘that structural factors which engender racism, stigma and stereotyping increase the risk of differential experiences in Black and minority ethnic communities.’
 Although the review made some recommendations to correct these inequalities, it also accepted there is a long way to go in developing our understanding before they can be truly rectified.

-The Observatory’s working group on mental health includes:
+The Observatory’s advisory group on mental health includes: